autism-all-grown-up/projects/grant_inquiry_email_text.md

 Hello,

 I run a new Oregon nonprofit called Autism All Grown Up.
-We focus on supporting autistic adults who don't qualify for I/DD services and end up falling through the cracks.
+We focus on supporting autistic adults like ourselves who have unmet needs, especially those who do not qualify for I/DD services.

 https://aagu.org/

 https://autism-all-grown-up.github.io/aagu_main_document/

-Our goal is to shore up our current systems to fill unmet needs.
-Finding and supporting this population in autism-appropriate ways will help move them from the margins of society, where they are sometimes barely surviving, to being integrated, accepted, and thriving.
+We aim to shore up our current systems to prevent our peers from falling through the cracks.
+Finding and supporting this enormous but uncounted population in autism-appropriate ways will help move them from the margins of society, where they are sometimes barely surviving, to being integrated, accepted, and thriving.

 -- Hello,